gajus/roarr/.README/README.md

 ## API

-`roarr` package exports a function that accepts the following API:
+`roarr` package exports a function with the following API:

 ```js
 export type LoggerType =